joshlgrossman/mean/README.md

 Configuration:
 -------------------
-Create `config.json` or provide command line arguments to override default configuration.
+Create `config.json` in root directory of the project or provide command line arguments to override default configuration.

 Config.json: